surmon-china/videojs-player/README.md

 ### Use the difference（使用方法的区别）

 *SSR and the only difference in the use of the SPA:*
-- SPA uses the `component`, find videojs instance by `ref attribute`.
+- SPA worked by  `component`, find videojs instance by `ref attribute`.
-- SSR use `directive`, find videojs instance by `directive arg`.
+- SSR worked by  `directive`, find videojs instance by `directive arg`.
 - Other configurations, events are the same.

 ### Use in SSR